sjb3d/spark/README.md

 ### Fully Generated

 I had a go at generating not only the struct and function pointer types as much as possible (hopefully there will be a standard `vk-sys` for this one day), but also **all** the wrappers that exist to make Vulkan functions more Rust-y on `Instance` and `Device` (and all the struct builders too).

-This makes it pretty simple to keep up to date with the latest Vulkan spec and expose **all** extensions (apart from some Google ones with unknown types).

 These are generated using [vk_parse](https://github.com/krolli/vk-parse) to parse the Vulkan specifications XML, then taking care to use info in the spec as much as possible, such as:
 * All the sensible translations to C from `bool`, rust native types, `CStr`, `Option`, references and slices